ddysher/ml-notes/ml-core/tensorflow/experiments/distributed/session/README.md

 # Session

-Unlike local session, where each seesion has its own variablesIn contrast, when you are using distributed sessions, variable state is managed by `resource containers` located on the cluster itself, not by the sessions.
+Unlike local session, where each seesion has its own variables.
+In contrast, when you are using distributed sessions, variable state is managed by `resource containers` located on the cluster itself, not by the sessions.